 You might be surprised to find out that glow worms aren’t truly worms, they’re actually the larvae of fungus gnat fly that look very similar to maggots.
 They eventually grow into flies very similar to mosquitos and ultimately lose their glow.

-That’s right.
-If you’ve been to Australia already and didn’t see them there, New Zealand is you’re ‘last chance’.
+Glow worms are only in New Zealand and Australia.
+Pretty cool, huh?
+If you haven’t been able to see glow worms in Australia, New Zealand is you’re ‘last chance’.
 These glow worms can only be found in New Zealand and Australia.
 You’ll often hear people say they’ve seen them in places like Spain and England but what they’ve seen are fire-flies and a different type of Beatle ‘glow worm’ that don’t live huge colonies like the ones in the Southern Hemisphere.
+Although will often hear glow worms be referred to as fire-flies in New Zealand, they are different.

+They mostly live in glow worm caves!
 Dark, damp caves are where glow worms thrive.
-You’ll need to know this if you’re to find glow worms for free in New Zealand.
+You’ll need to know this if you’re to find the best glow worms caves for free in New Zealand.
 They need it to be dark for their glow trap to work but it also needs to be damp so the larvae don’t dry out.
-You’ll often find them in caves with streams, why?
-Because the streams bring in fresh insects for them to feast on
+You’ll often find glow worm caves with streams, why?
+Because the streams bring in fresh insects for them to feast on!

 One of the most beautiful places to see glow worms in New Zealand